 Mat foundation is also known as the raft foundation.
-It is a continuous thick concrete slab on the soil that extends the entire footprint of the building and increases the soil bearing capacity power.
-This foundation supports the entire building loads and safely transfer it to the ground.
+It is a continuous thick concrete slab on the soil that extends the entire footprint of the building and increases the earth-bearing capacity power.
+This foundation supports the whole building loads and safely transfers them to the ground.

 Raft/Mat foundation is used in those places where we have less bearing capacity of the soil.
-At those places, we use mat foundations to distributes the whole loads of the structure to the soil (When the area of the footing was increase than the soil load-bearing capacity will also increase) because this foundation reduces the stress on the soil at the same place.
+At those places, we use mat foundations to distribute the whole loads of the structure to the earth (When the footing area increases, then the soil load-bearing capacity will also increase) because this foundation reduces the stress on the soil at the same place.

-There is no major difference between the mat and raft foundations, both are the same.
-It is a basic concept of stress in civil engineering.
+There is no significant difference between the mat and raft foundations.
+Both are the same.
+It is a fundamental concept of stress in civil engineering.
 Weight divided by per unit area is called stress.
-E.g. if a building measuring 10 m x 7 m and weight on it is 130 Tons so the result,
+E.g., if a building measuring 10 m x 7 m and its weight on it is 130 Tons so the result,

 Stress = Weight / Area = 130 / 70 = 1.85 tons weight per m2.

-This foundation is very useful for basement structures.
-A waterproof membrane sheet is placed over the ground surface and then 4″ PCC is poured to create a level base for the Mat/raft foundation.
-After the PCC, reinforcement steel bars is tied (cage) in place and then the desired thickness of concrete(According to the design) is poured.
+This foundation is beneficial for basement structures.
+First, a waterproof membrane sheet is placed over the ground surface, and then 4″ PCC is poured to create a level base for the Mat/raft foundation.
+After the PCC, reinforcement steel bars are tied (cage) in place, and then the desired thickness of the concrete(According to the design) is poured.

-There is a lot the important reason for the use of mat foundations.
+There is a lot the critical reason for the use of mat foundations.
 We use this foundation if the

-Bearing capacity of the soil is weak and not capable to transfer the load of building to the ground.
+- The bearing capacity of the soil is weak and not capable of transferring the load of the building to the ground.

-A column is placed near to the property line and walls are so close that individual footing would overlap.
+- A column is placed near the property line, and walls are so close that individual footing would overlap.

-If the cost of a deep foundation (Pile foundation) is higher than the raft foundation we use to make the structure economical.
+- If a deep foundation (Pile foundation) cost is higher than the raft foundation, we use it to make the structure economical.